hychen/flutter_js_context/README.md

   // equals 'var myvar[ref.key] = 4;' in JavaScript.
   obj.update("4");

-  // plus 4 in javascript.
-  context.evaluate("${obj.toJsCode()} + 4"); // 8
+  // plus the object's value which is 4 and 4 in javascript runtime. context.evaluate("${obj.toJsCode()} + 4"); // 8

-  // plus javascript value in dart. print(obj.value + 4); // 12
+  // plus the object's value which is 8 and 4 in dart. print(obj.value + 4); // 12
 }
 ```

-See more usage in the test.
+See `test` for more usage.

+##